tenderlove/tenderjit/README.md

 YARV byte code version.

 ## Hacking on TenderJIT

+You should only need Ruby 3.0.0 or up to get started hacking on TenderJIT.
+However, I highly recommend installing a debugger like lldb or gdb as well.

 The main compiler object is the `TenderJIT::ISEQCompiler` class which can be found in [`lib/tenderjit/iseq_compiler.rb`](lib/tenderjit/iseq_compiler.rb).